Russell-Waterhouse/c_webserver/README.md

 When I have the following built into one language's webserver, I'll open it up to contributions:

-- Basic routing
+1. Routing
-- Basic concurrent request handling
+2. Concurrent request handling
-- Basic database integration
+3. Database integration
-- Basic HTML templating
+4. HTML templating
-- Session management
+5. Session management
-- Authentication
+6. Authentication
-- Logging
+7. Logging
-- Tests
+8. Tests
-- Middleware support
+9. Middleware support

 # License
 This project is open-sourced under the MIT License.
 See the LICENSE